Warface publisher My.Games revenue grows 30% to $562 million in 2020

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Russian game publisher My.Games said its revenue grew 30% to $562 million in 2020, as global gaming revenue stayed strong in the pandemic.
+Russian publisher My.Games said its revenue grew 30% to $562 million in 2020, as global gaming revenue stayed strong in the pandemic.

 My.Games, a division of Mail.ru Group, accounted for 38% of the group’s revenues in 2020.
 The Moscow-based company expects that its earnings before interest, taxes, depreciation, and amortization (EBITDA) will double from 2018 to 2022.
 The results for 2020 — $85.4 million in EBITDA, up 28% — show that the company is well-positioned to meet that target, the company said.
 Warface reached 109 million users.